randomstring/WeasleyClock/README.md

 person's initial.

-I spent a long time trying to figure out how to secure the hands to the brass tube axels.
+I spent a long time trying to figure out how to secure the hands to the brass tube axles.
 I considered clamping hubs (too bulky), collets (metal connectors traditional clock hands use), glue, and hot glue (this works well).
-In the end, by making the holes in the 3D printed hands stratigicly smaller, I was able to expand the holes with a file so that they just fit.
+In the end, by making the holes in the 3D printed hands strategical smaller, I was able to expand the holes with a file so that they just fit.
 They were on tight enough to be secure.
 I did remove too much material from one of the hands and resorted to glue (E-6000) to keep it in place.

-### Dimentions
+### Dimensions

-Clock hands dimentions:
+Clock hands dimensions:
 - center-to-point: 88-92mm (so that the point does not obscure text)
 - width: 12-14mm (can vary, allow room for names)
 - thickness: 3mm (2mm was a little too thin)